davidgiven/cowgol/doc/index.md

 So you've tried the demo disk!

-...and you've discovered that the compiler takes eight minutes to compile "Hello, world!".
+...and you've discovered that the compiler takes seven minutes to compile "Hello, world!".
 Does that answer your question?

 There are a bunch of things that can be done to improve performance, but they